 - What would be the hypothesis that Bailey is using?

-Based on Bailey’s observations and reading about melting times, she thinks that frozen water (pure ice) will melt faster than water with something else it in.
-Put that into a sentence.
+Based on Bailey’s observations and reading about melting times, she thinks that frozen water (pure ice) will melt faster than water with something else in it.
+Put that into a short sentence.

 Hypothesis: Pure water ice will melt faster than frozen juice.

-- Independent Variable is what she is testing: I want to find out if frozen juices melt the faster than water.
-The IV is the frozen juices.
+- Independent Variable is what she is testing: I want to find out if frozen juices melt faster than water.
+The IV is the juices added to water.

-- Dependent Variable is what measurement will be taken to determine that the results are: How fast they melt.
-The DV is melting time.
-The minutes to melt.
+- Dependent Variable is what measurement will be taken to determine the results: How fast they melt.
+The DV is the melting time.
+The time it took to melt.

-- Control is the one that is normal, regular, unchanged.
+- Control is the one that is normal, regular, and unchanged.
 Used as the standard to compare.
-The control is the pure water ice which is normal with nothing added.
+The control is pure water ice, which is normal with nothing added.

-- Constants are all things that are the same for all groups, what is NOT being tested and you do not want them to interfere.
-If one sample was left to melt in a refrigerator and one sample put in a warm oven it would not be a fair test.
+- Constants are all things that are the same for all groups, what is NOT being tested, and you do not want them to interfere.
+If one sample was left to melt in a refrigerator and one sample was put in a warm oven, it would not be a fair test.

 Constants: Amount of ice, the temperature of the room, the plate the ice is put on, the humidity and air flow around the ice, the shape of the ice cubes…